This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 2. There are nine countries with nuclear weapons, with a total of around 12,700 bombs worldwide.

 3. The Hiroshima and Nagasaki bombs had a yield of < 20 Kiloton.
 Typical submarine launched (SLMB) and ICBM bombs are between 100KT and 300KT.
-The biggest bomb developed ever developed was 50MT (and potentially, 100MT)
+The biggest bomb ever developed was 50MT (and potentially, 100MT)

 4. The MAD doctrine assumes consistent, rational and clear thinking leadership at the head of each nuclear power.